guidoism/escape/index.md

 through the bootstrapping, compiler, operating system, to basic applications for study by new students to computer science and existing software engineers.
 We can use this as a resource to understand the computers we are currently using or as a base in which to study new computer architectures or ways of programming.

+I want it to be an attempt at a realization of Knuth's *Literate Programming* goal.
+I want to make something that is read and studying like literature.

 The stack will look as follows: